Class of 2024:

 At Willamette, Rositsa focused on ancient Greek and Hebrew.
 Her Biblical Hebrew eased her way into Arabic, which she studied together with French at the Sorbonne during her study abroad year in Paris, France, while producing a documentary film about French Muslim women and the veil.

 After graduation from Willamette, Rositsa completed an M.T.S.
 (Masters in Theological Studies) at Harvard Divinity School, specializing in Islamic Studies.
 She then took a year off, spending part of that year perfecting her Arabic in Damascus, Syria.
 Then she completed a law degree at Trinity College, University of Cambridge.
 All her graduates studies were founded by a generous Jack Kent Cooke Foundation Graduate Scholarship.
 Rositsa hopes to work on constitutional developments in the Middle East, and she recently wrote that "the linguistic precision Classics taught me is truly invaluable as is the grounding in the textual traditions, the history and culture of the region, which came with it."
-Most recently, she was in the Bulgarian news as one of three women organizing help for Syrian refugees in Bulgaria.
-(10/2013)
+In 2013, she was in the Bulgarian news as one of three women organizing help for Syrian refugees in Bulgaria.
+In 2020, when Willamette Magazine featured her, Rositsa continued to support refugees as an advocacy expert for the Center for Legal Aid: Voice in Bulgaria.

 Brian P. Bowinski (Denver, CO) CLAS